background

 The audience shift

-While the first report spoke primarily to marketing strategists, part two needed to resonate with C-suite fashion executives, media leaders, and brand directors — people making decisions about retail experiences, not just campaigns.
+Te first report spoke to marketing strategists.
+Part two needed to resonate with C-suite fashion executives, media leaders, brand directors.
+People making decisions about retail experiences, not just campaigns.

 The social reality

-Here you may see some of the early experiments and mood boards:
+Here are some of the early mood boards we explored:

 Editorial frame, chaotic windows